-Florida law requires parties to a divorce or paternity proceeding calculate child support as part of the final judgment.
+Florida law requires parties to a contested divorce, uncontested divorce or paternity proceeding calculate child support as part of the final judgment.
 Florida law provides guidelines for calculating child support which are based on the following factors:

 - (A) The respective income of each parent;

 - (B) medical insurance expenses for the child;